MonsteRico/ObsidianNotes/content/Apartments.md

 ## 3x3 Fuse, 4x4 Fuse
 - idk anything other than its supposed to be pretty nice and its by mackey and no pool
 ## Other apartments off campus
-- would be MUCH cheaper, but we'd have to deal with possibly older apartments, possibly less bathrooms, possibly unfurnished, and DEFINITELY much harder to walk to campus and g
+- would be MUCH cheaper, but we'd have to deal with possibly older apartments, possibly less bathrooms, possibly unfurnished, and DEFINITELY much harder to walk to campus and get to campus even with bike. most likely have to bus or drive and alejandro and i dont have a car. i also really like being able to go back to my room. worth looking into though as a possibility

 # Hub
 - [Hub](https://huboncampus.com/west-lafayette-state-street/)